razerofficial/CChromaEditor/README.md

 <a name="PluginOpenAnimation"></a>
 **PluginOpenAnimation**

 Opens a `Chroma` animation file so that it can be played.
 Returns an animation id >= 0 upon success.
-Returns -1 if there was a failure.
+Returns negative one if there was a failure.
 The animation id is used in most of the API methods.

 ```C++
 // DLL Interface